Learn more here and then join us to fight back!

 It would cost much, much less to put this on the November ballot, but the Council has rejected this option even though the changes wouldn't take effect until 2026!

 OC Registrar will no doubt refuse HB’s requests to require Voter ID and dropbox surveillance because it's against California law.
-And California’s Arrorney General and Secretary of State have stated that they will vigorously oppose the city’s plan, resulting in substantial legal costs and risk of damages.
+And California’s Attorney General and Secretary of State have both stated that they will vigorously oppose the city’s plan, which may result substantial legal costs and risk of damages for HB.

 AS A RESULT THESE CITY-RUN ELECTIONS WILL COST THE CITY $3 - $5 MILLION EVERY TIME THE CITY HOLDS A FUTURE ELECTION!